JacobHelwig/covdepGE/.github/ISSUE_TEMPLATE/feature-request-for-covdepge.md

 ---
 name: Feature request for covdepGE
 about: Suggest an idea for adding to covdepGE.
-Alternatively, if you have a solution in mind, consider forking the repo and creating a pull request to correct the issue.
+Alternatively, if you have a solution in mind, consider forking the repo and creating a pull request.
 title: ''
 labels: ''
 assignees: ''